-During 2012, the Committee was assisted by Meridian, its compensation consultant.
-In 2012, management also worked with Towers Watson.
+During 2013, the Committee was assisted by Meridian, its compensation consultant.
 Prior to its engagement by the Committee in 2010, Meridian had not provided services to the Committee or the Company.
-In connection with its assignments in 2012, Meridian provided information to the Committee about market compensation practices in the utility industry and made recommendations related to the executive compensation program.
-Meridian also worked with management to develop market information for the Committee's review in connection with the Committee's consideration in February 2012 of adjustments to officer compensation.
-In 2012, Meridian also provided information to the Nominating and Corporate Governance Committee about market practices and made recommendations relating to compensation for our non-employee directors.
-(See the section "Director Compensation" for more information regarding the changes to our non-employee director compensation approved for 2013.)
-During 2012, Meridian provided no services to us other than those described above.
+In connection with its assignments in 2013, Meridian provided information to the Committee about market compensation practices in the utility industry and made recommendations related to the executive compensation program.
+Meridian also worked with management to develop market information for the Committee's review in connection with the Committee's consideration in February 2013 of adjustments to officer compensation.
+During 2013, Meridian provided no services to us other than those described above.
+The Committee considered the independence of Meridian using NYSE independence rules and found Meridian to be independent.

 Management also worked with Towers Watson to develop market information for the Committee's review in connection with the Committee's annual consideration of adjustments to officer compensation.
-In 2012, management also retained Towers Watson on the Company's behalf to provide actuarial services for our benefit plans.
+In 2013, management also retained Towers Watson on the Company's behalf to provide actuarial services for our benefit plans.
 The Towers Watson data was reviewed by Meridian as the Committee's independent consultant to ensure that Towers Watson's methodology was consistent with our executive compensation philosophy.